Introducing Yellowstone Fumarole ♨️

 Start by downloading our Yellowstone fume CLI tool.

-This tool will allow you to control your account in fumarole service and do necessary bookkeeping: create or delete persistent subscribers, list metadata and even streaming!
+This tool lets you manage your account in the Fumarole service and handle the necessary bookkeeping: create or delete persistent subscribers, list metadata, and even stream!

 Download using pip: